Georgia Court Records

 The Georgia State Office of Vital Records does not provide marriage records online.
 Third-party sources provide access to these records upon registration on their website.
 Online access to these records prevents the need to visit the Georgia State Office of Vital Records or the relevant county probate court for access to marriage records.
 This is quite convenient for requesters of marriage records.

-Note that currently, from 1996 to the present, marriage records are held exclusively by the probate court in the marriage venue's county, and there are no online indexes for Georgia marriage records for this period.
+Note that from 1996 to the present, marriage records have been held exclusively by the probate court in the county of the marriage venue, and there are no online indexes for Georgia marriage records for this period.

-No, Georgia is not a common law state for marriage.
+No, Georgia is not a common law marriage state.
 A common law marriage is one in which the parties choose to live together as if married without going ahead with a wedding ceremony.
 The authorities will recognize them as married since they do everything as if married, even though they may not have formalized the relationship legally.
 Although Georgia was once a common law state for marriage, the law has changed, and as of January 1, 1997, Georgia no longer permits common law marriages (Official Code of Georgia Annotated § 19-3-1.1).
-However, Georgia still recognizes common law marriages started before January 1, 1997.
+However, Georgia still recognizes that marriages that started before January 1, 1997, are common law.
 Currently, in Georgia, couples creating marital-type relationships must legalize their marriage formally to be recognized as married in Georgia.

 Georgia recognizes common-law marriages from other states where common-law marriages are legal, such as Alabama, Colorado, the District of Columbia (DC), Kansas, South Carolina, Montana, Utah, Iowa, Texas, and Rhode Island.
 Georgia also recognizes common law marriages started in states where they are now illegal if the couple started the marriages before they became illegal, such as in Pennsylvania, Idaho, and Ohio, where they were formally legal.

-The criteria for acceptance of common law marriages from other states is indicative proof to the public that the couple assented (agreed) to the marriage through their actions.
-These actions include living together, sharing a bedroom, collectively purchasing property, sharing bills for utility accounts such as gas and electricity, making a name change that matches the spouse’s name, and having joint rental agreements.
+The criteria for accepting common law marriages from other states are indicative proof to the public that the couple assented (agreed) to the marriage through their actions.
+These actions include living together, sharing a bedroom, collectively purchasing property, sharing bills for utility accounts such as gas and electricity, making a name change that matches the spouse's name, and having joint rental agreements.